 Some funding is project specific and therefore linked to specific supervisors.
 These are usually advertised on our Opportunities page.
 You do not need to submit several applications in order to be considered for various projects.
 If appropriate, you may want to submit a revised personal statement.
 Once you have submitted an online application, you can be considered for any suitable projects, providing you meet our entry requirements.

 Unsuccessful applications for PhD Scholarships can be made available to potential supervisors, in case anyone has suitable funding.
 Please note that not all these opportunities are advertised, as sometimes suitable candidates can be identified from the pool of existing candidates.

 The Department adopts an interdisciplinary approach to research, with interests ranging from fundamentals to practical applications.
 The research activities of the Department fall into at least one of the following nine research themes:

 Key stages during PhD registration

-- registration with the College (online) and with the Department (Postgraduate Office)
+- registration with the College (online and in person, if appropriate) and with the Department (Postgraduate Office)

 - attend any relevant safety inductions, familiarise yourself with the departmental safety documentation and take all necessary tests